Aashir1234/temp_test/README.md

 ## Overview

-This project provides a robust and automated solution for unit testing C code using Python.
+This script provides a robust and automated solution for unit testing C code using Python.
 The primary goal is to streamline the process of testing C functions by leveraging Python's `cffi` (C Foreign Function Interface) library.
-The script automates the extraction of C and header files from a Git repository, parses the content, generates unit test cases, and produces a coverage report to ensure comprehensive testing.
+The script automates the extraction of C and header files from a Git repository, parses the content, generates unit testing enviroment, and produces a coverage report to ensure comprehensive testing.

-## Key Features

-- **Automated Extraction**: Extracts C and header files from a specified Git repository.
-- **Dynamic Test Generation**: Generates unit test cases dynamically based on the extracted C code.
-- **Coverage Reporting**: Produces a detailed coverage report to identify untested code.
-- **Logging**: Provides detailed logging for each step of the process, ensuring transparency and ease of debugging.
-- **Configuration Management**: Uses a `pytest.ini` file to manage configuration settings, such as the Git repository URL and specific C files to test.

 ## Methodology

 ### 1. **Configuration and Initialization**

-The script begins by reading configuration settings from a `pytest.ini` file.
+The script begins by reading configuration settings from  `pytest.ini`.
 This file contains essential parameters such as the Git repository URL and the specific C and header files to be tested.

 ```ini
 [pytest]